-select\template is a string or a callable.
+select_template is a string or a callable.
 If a string, it is the name of the template to be used (unless context.output.template overwrites that).
-If select\template is a callable, it must accept a value from the flow and return template name.
-If select\template is an empty string (default) and no template could be found in the context, LenaRuntimeError is raised.
+If select_template is a callable, it must accept a value from the flow and return template name.
+If select_template is an empty string (default) and no template could be found in the context, LenaRuntimeError is raised.

-template\path is the path for templates (used in jinja2.FileSystemLoader).
+template_dir is the path to the directory with templates (used by jinja2.FileSystemLoader).
 By default, it is the current directory.

-select\data is a callable to choose data to be rendered.
+select_data is a callable to choose data to be rendered.
 It should accept a value from flow and return boolean.
-If it is not provided, by default CSV files are selected.
+By default CSV files are selected (see run()).